rahmah7/DCP-new-york-city-airbnb-open-data/README.md

 # New York City Airbnb Open Data

-To work on this project, fork it using Notebooks.ai with the following button:
+To work on this project, fork it and create a workspace using Notebooks.ai with the following button:

 <a href="https://notebooks.ai/fork/rmotr-curriculum/dcp-new-york-city-airbnb-open-data-012aae79" target="_blank">
   <img src="https://user-images.githubusercontent.com/7065401/71195210-3c32dc80-226c-11ea-8fcc-b1d51f6270ab.png">